rancher/dashboard/docs/developer/getting-started/development_environment.md

 - Change the Rancher server URL using `<dashboard url>c/local/settings/management.cattle.io.setting`

 Also for consideration:
-- [RKE2 in a binary (rancherd)](https://rancher.com/docs/rancher/v2.5/en/installation/install-rancher-on-linux/) Note: RancherD is being rewritten as of Rancher v2.6.
-- [K3s](https://k3d.io/v4.4.8/#installation) lets you immediately install a Kubernetes cluster in a Docker container and interact with it with kubectl for development and testing purposes.
+- [K3d](https://k3d.io/v4.4.8/#installation) lets you immediately install a Kubernetes cluster in a Docker container and interact with it with kubectl for development and testing purposes.

 You should be able to reach the older Ember UI by navigating to the Rancher API url.
 This same API Url will be used later when starting up the Dashboard.